arisath/Pcap-dissection/README.md

 * Utilised ports
 * IP addresses visited

 **Important:** The program requires importing the jnetpcap library as well as WinPcap version 4.0.1 (http://www.winpcap.org) or later for Windows OS and the libpcap RPM package for Linux/Debian.
+The WhoIs client is implemented using the apache.commons.net library (https://commons.apache.org/proper/commons-net/).